by Maganjeet Kaur

 Heirloom beads were considered special and not traded.
 Reattaching heirloom beads required a ritual to summon the spirit of the bead and required special skills to do so.

-The baby carrier in this picture is decorated with beads, shells and the canine teeth of a tiger.
+The baby carrier in the picture above is decorated with beads, shells and the canine teeth of a tiger.
 The shells and teeth produced a clinking sound which is believed to ward off evil spirits.
 The number of canine teeth hung gave the indication of the sex of the baby; even number for a girl and odd for a boy.
 This baby carrier would have been used to carry a baby girl as there are 4 canine teeth hung.

 Baby carriers in Sarawak are made of bark, rattan or wood and decorated with beads.